LeonKwok0/CSCI596FINAL/README.md

 ### Result

 Get the final recommendation list, whose value represents the user's interest in the product.
-Finally we make recommendations
+Finally a sorted list of items is calculated as a recommendation